 - White label your entire dashboard using a tool such as Client Dash.

 Do you have any questions about how you can customize your WordPress dashboard?
 Ask away in the comments section below!
+You may also want to consider a Managed WordPress solution to make running your WordPress sites even easier.

 Image credit: Pixabay.